 - Liquid concentrate: For those with large crops or heavy weed infestation, a liquid concentrate may be best.
 It can be diluted with water and easily applied over large areas with a pump-type garden sprayer.

 - Powder: Meant for broadcasting over specific areas, powder herbicides can also get carried by the wind and inadvertently kill nearby plants.

 - Salts: Products containing salt will kill plants, so care should be taken with them.
 Salt makes soil infertile and it can take years to leach it out.
 Salt-based nontoxic weed killers are often best for patio pavers or sidewalk joints rather than flower beds.

 Natural nontoxic weed killers eliminate unwanted plants and grasses without leaching toxins into the soil or groundwater.
 Many shoppers switching from a traditional weed killer to an organic type often have questions and concerns they’d like addressed before deciding on a specific brand.
 Here are answers to some of the most frequently asked questions about organic weed killers.

 Q. Will organic weed killers damage my soil?

-It’s possible, mainly if the product contains salt, which can remain in the soil for years before finally washing away.
-Natural herbicides that contain vinegar or other nonchemical ingredients are less likely to stay in the soil for longer than just a few days.
+If they contain salt, then yes, they can.
+Natural herbicides that contain vinegar or other nonchemical ingredients only stay in the soil for a few days.

 Q. Are organic weed killers completely safe and free of toxic elements?